w3f/polkadot-wiki/docs/learn/learn-governance.md

 approved, it would be scheduled for enactment.
 Referenda is considered *unbaked* if it is pending an outcome, i.e. being voted on.

-For the first
-two ways that a referendum is launched, this is a fixed time of
+If a proposal is submitted by the public or council there is a fixed enactment delay period of
 {{ polkadot: 28 days :polkadot }}{{ kusama: 8 days :kusama }}.
+Proposals submitted as part of the enactment of a prior referendum can set the enactment delay period as desired.
-For the third type, it can be set as desired.
-Emergency proposals deal with major problems with the network that need to be "fast-tracked".
+Emergency proposals deal with major problems with the network that need to be "fast-tracked", which leads to shorter enactment times.
-These will have a shorter enactment time.

 ### Proposing a Referendum

 #### Public Referenda

 Anyone can propose a referendum by depositing the minimum amount of tokens for a certain period (number of blocks).
-If someone agrees with the proposal, they may deposit the same amount of tokens to support it - this action is called *endorsing*.
+If someone agrees with the proposal, they may deposit the same amount of tokens to show support
+- this action is called *endorsing*.
 The proposal with the highest amount of bonded support will be selected to be a referendum in the next voting cycle.

 Note that this may be different from the absolute number of endorsements; for instance, three accounts